 We’ve all experienced the 3:00 PM wall.
 You eat a bagel or a sugary cereal, feel great for twenty minutes, and then suddenly want to nap for a decade.
 This is where the Glycemic Index (GI) comes in.
 High-GI foods digest too quickly, while low-GI foods provide a steady "drip" of energy to your bloodstream.

 Whole grains like oats, quinoa, and brown rice are the best meals for studying because they keep your blood sugar stable.
-Pro tip: always pair your complex carbs with a protein source—like oatmeal with peanut butter or quinoa with grilled chicken.
+Pair complex carbs with a protein source, such as oatmeal with peanut butter or quinoa with grilled chicken.
 This combination slows digestion even further, ensuring you aren't distracted by a growling stomach thirty minutes into your practice exam.

 Hydration and Focus: The Water Connection